nexuma/pressxtocat/README.md

 ![alt text](https://github.com/nexuma/pressxtocat/blob/main/logo.png?raw=true)
 ## Usage and Features
-- The slider will dictate how much time the fact will stay on the clipboard before being replaced by another one.
+- Use the slider to dictate how much time the fact will stay on the clipboard before being replaced by another one.
 - The activate button starts copying the facts to the clipboard.
-- Limit the length of the facts to 200 caracters so they fit in the in-game chat.
+- You can limit the length of the facts to 200 characters so they fit in the in-game chat.
-- You can change the theme of the app between light and dark, however the app does not remember your settings yet.
+- You can change the theme of the app between light, dark or system, however the app does not remember your settings yet.

 ## Installation
 Download the right executable file for your system from [releases](https://github.com/nexuma/pressxtocat/releases) or launch the script manually.